hapijs/joi/API.md

   - `context` - provides an external data set to be used in [references](#refkey-options).
 Can only be set as an external option to
     `validate()` and not using `any.prefs()`.
   - `convert` - when `true`, attempts to cast values to the required types (e.g. a string to a number).
 Defaults to `true`.
-  - `error` - error formatting settings:
-    - `dateFormat` - sets the string format used when including dates in error messages.
+  - `dateFormat` - sets the string format used when converting dates to strings in error messages and casting.
 Options are:
     - `'date'` - date string.
     - `'iso'` - date time ISO string.
 This is the default.
     - `'string'` - JS default date time string.
     - `'time'` - time string.
     - `'utc'` - UTC date time string.
+  - `error` - error formatting settings:
     - `escapeHtml` - when `true`, error message templates will escape special characters to HTML entities, for security purposes.
 Defaults to `false`.
     - `language` - the prefered language code for error messages.
 The value is matched against keys